Whole Grain Oat Apple Butter Bars

 Notes

-*Variations: use the base with another type of butter or jam, for blackberry bars, pear butter bars and more.
+*Variations: Spread the base with another type of fruit butter or jam:

 NOTE: Nutrition facts calculated with optional walnuts.